aboutcode-org/nuget-inspector/docs/source/nuget-dependencies-design.rst

 One option to point to alternative, local or private NuGet indexes and repositories.

--  ``--gallery-url URL``: NuGet repository "Gallery" URL(s) to use for packages data and files, in order of preference.
-The default is to use only the public NuGet Gallery repository.
-When multiple URLs are provided, each is tried in sequence.
-A Gallery must support at nuget V3 API protocol.
+-  ``--repository-url URL``: NuGet source repository API URL to use for packages data and files.
+The default is to use the public NuGet Gallery repository.A source must support the V3 API protocol.

 Strategy and error processing: